santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   Author(s): Markus Englund<br><br>
   <h5>What did we do?</h5>

   In order to process personal data in Sweden you must comply with the EU General Data Protection Regulation (GDPR).
 Since the Swedish FEGA node is formally hosted by Uppsala University, this means that a data processing agreement is needed whenever data comes from a different legal entity.
-To make it easier for Swedish researchers to submit data, the node decided to set up general data processing agreements with the country’s major universities.<br><br>
+To make it easier for Swedish researchers to submit data, the node decided to set up general data processing agreements with the country's major universities.<br><br>

   <h5>What went well?</h5>

-  When a researcher wants to submit data to the Swedish node, he or she generally doesn’t need to sign a separate data processing agreement with Uppsala university, which would have been needed if there were no general data processing agreements.
+  When a researcher wants to submit data to the Swedish node, he or she generally doesn't need to sign a separate data processing agreement with Uppsala University, which would have been needed if there were no general data processing agreements.
 Because the node has used the same template for all its general data processing agreements, all the agreements now basically look the same.<br><br>

   <h5>What could have gone better?</h5>